-The interview is always a nerve-wrecking experience for me unless I know I have all the information I fell 100% prepared.
-If you are anything like me, I want to help you out in this blog.
+The interview is always a nerve-wrecking experience for me, unless I have all the information to fell 100% prepared.
+If you are anything like me, I want to help you out with this blog.

-7 Things You Need to Know to Pass the Interview – TEFL Japan:
+7 Things You Need to Know to Pass the Interview:

 Being on time is a given but being early is a big part of Japanese work culture.
 Whether you are interviewing for a private company job or an ALT position, being early to your interview is a big plus.
 You are expected to do as such in most jobs in Japan and it would help to show the interviewers that you already have that under your belt.